mpemburn/iis-to-nginx/README.md

 - When you have **IIS to Nginx** running in a browser, click the **Choose File** (or **Browse**) button the select your `web.config` file.
 - By default, the output file will be called `redirect.conf`, but you can call it anything you like.
 - Click the **Convert** button to do the conversion.
 If everything is good, you'll see the **Download** button.
-- Click the **Download** button, and your convert file will download.
+- Click the **Download** button, and your converted file will download.
 - That's it!

 The **Clear** button will let you begin again.